Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 - Widgets can be liked.
 This is an indication of its popularity / usefulness.
 - The natural display order of Reports and Dashboards are per number of times used.
 - Report suggestions: it will show the top n Reports used by other users that belong to the same groups as a user, and not yet run by this user.
-- Widgets allows for comments by users.
+- Widgets allows for comments (messages) by users.

 The Collaboration menu option has two sub options: